 Anyway catastrophic thoughts aside, unbeknownst to me after fruitless attempts and everyone getting fed up someone had come up with a plan.
 Speedy George was to be used as bull bait, make himself a target

-Didn’t realise the storm hadn’t washed away the whole barricade, didn’t realise a wire was still strung across the entrance till it almost garroted him.
-He bolted through, “boing!” it caught him on the bridge of the nose, down he went, sprang up as quick and made it through in the nick of time😩
+But we didn’t realise, the recent storm hadn’t washed away the whole barricade, didn’t realise a wire was still strung tightly across the entrance till it almost garroted George.
+He bolted through, “boing!” it caught him on the bridge of the nose, down he went, jumped up as quick and made it through in the nick of time😩

 Rob sprang over the fence above, sprinted across the road, more gallopy chaos ensued, me shouting at Ben “STAY ON THE DECK!” till Baz was confined.